cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix Asin(SparseMatrix x)
           SparseColVec Asin(SparseColVec x)
           SparseRowVec Asin(SparseRowVec x)
-   Param:
+   Parameters:
+       x:
-      | x:  The sine value for which to calculate the arcsine.
+         The sine value for which to calculate the arcsine.
 Must be between -1 and 1 inclusive.
    Returns:
        The angle in radians whose sine equals x, ranging from -π/2 to π/2.
 Returns NaN if x is outside the range [-1, 1].
    Example: